rafael-g-depaulo/obsidian-vault/RPG/R20/Rest.md

 - **15 + 5 \* \# of consecutive days not having slept**
 (1st day: 15, 2nd -> 20, 3rd -> 25,...)

-If they fail the character gains 1 level of exaustion, +1 for every 5 points below the DC. (e.g. a 10 roll against a DC of 20 would give a character +3 exaustion levels)
+If they fail the character gains 1 level of exhaustion, +1 for every 5 points below the DC. (e.g. a 10 roll against a DC of 20 would give a character +3 exaustion levels)